FAQ (Frequently Asked Questions)

 Do I need to prepare the area?

 The site should be cleared of large debris, sharp sticks, stones and animal waste.
 Residential sprinkler system should be in the off position especially if the unit will remain on property overnight.
 No units can be setup on an unprepared site location.
-If the site preparation needs to be completed by our employees, there will be site preparation fee of 25.00
+If the site preparation needs to be completed by our employees, there will be site preparation fee starting at $25.00 (depending on the severity of the cleanup needed).

 Will the unit damage my lawn?